saarw/flushout/README.md

 **Create** - Creates a new object field inside an object in the document graph, optionally initializing the object with the values in the command's props object.
 The field will receive a random ID and the ID is returned to the application.

 **Update** - Updates an object field in the document graph by setting the values specified in the command's props object.
 **Delete** - Deletes the object in the document graph.

+## Interceptor
+Both client and master can be initialized with an Interceptor function that can validate and modify commands before they are applied to the model.
+This provides for security and can help resolve certain conflicts.

 #### History and undo
 The update history of the master and the changes flushed by the proxies are represented by batches of **command completions**.
 Each batch has a number indicating the command count of the document it was applied to and each command completion includes a command that was successfully applied and optionally its resulting ID (if it created a new node).
 This means each document can rebuilt from an earlier version by re-applying all command completions that occurred after the document's command count.
 Applications can implement full or limited undo functionality by preserving the necessary earlier document snapshots and command completions.